ghgrave/portfolio/NodeDemos/README.md

 # Node Demos

-### index.js
+### InClass

-   Node project that demonstrates building a Node API from scratch
+   Node project that demonstrates building a Node API from scratch using ToDo App from trial class.